mulekick/node-http-tunnel/README.md

 # HTTP tunneling with Node.js and Docker

-This is an implementation of HTTP tunneling (forwarding of clients TCP connections to a server by a proxy) that comes with a full, user-friendly monitoring interface.

-It will provide useful insights on what's actually happening under the hood during http or network transactions at large.
-Architecture-wise, you can picture it as internet clients connecting to a public-facing reverse proxy that will then tunnel (forward) the clients requests to a production server running in a local, isolated network.
+This is a network architecture prototype which illustrates the way HTTP tunneling (forwarding of TCP connections) is used to handle the internet traffic.
+It emulates how internet clients communicate with a production server through a public-facing reverse proxy that manages the connections as well as the incoming and outgoing traffic on behalf of the server.
+It comes with a full, user-friendly monitoring interface and will provide useful insights on what's actually happening under the hood during http or network transactions at large.

 # How it works

-**This project was designed with the goal of emulating the actual workings of the internet traffic:**
+**This project was designed with the goal of emulating some actual internet traffic:**
+   - Node.js processes are used to emulate each network component : `client`, `proxy` and `server`.
-   - Each process involved (clients, proxy, server) runs in a dedicated Docker container.
+   - Each process runs inside a dedicated Docker container with its own network interface and IP address.
-   - Two Docker `bridge` networks will be involved as well, each with their own subnet mask and gateway :
+   - Two Docker `bridge` networks are used as well, each with their own subnet mask and gateway:
-      1. `ntw-internet`: emulates the internet, to which the clients containers are connected.
+      1. `ntw-internet`: emulates the internet, to which the `client` containers are connected.
-      2. `ntw-local`: emulates the local/isolated network of a business/cloud provider, to which the server container is connected.
+      2. `ntw-local`: emulates the local isolated network of a business/cloud provider, to which the `server` container is connected.
-   - Only the proxy container will be connected to both `ntw-internet` and `ntw-local` in order to function as a reverse proxy.
+   - The `proxy` container is connected to both `ntw-internet` and `ntw-local` in order to function as a reverse proxy (thus having 2 network interfaces).

 **The purpose is also to illustrate the fundamentals of proxied client/server communication, so :**
-   - The clients processes will listen to the `http.ClientRequest` 'connect' event.
+   - At startup, the `client` process issues a request to `proxy` to open a proxied connection to `server`.
+   - It then waits for the `http.ClientRequest` `connect` event to be emitted, thus indicating that the connection is established.
-   - From there, all the communications will be done by writing data directly to the proxied TCP connections.
+   - From there, all communications between the `client` and `server` processes happen by reading from and writing to the proxied connection's TCP socket.
-   - All events ocurring on the different processes will be written to their respective container's stdout in a user-friendly manner.
+   - All events occuring on the different processes are written to their respective container's logs in a user-friendly manner.
-   - A tmux session will be used to keep all containers running in the foreground and visualize their stdouts on a single screen.
+   - A custom tmux session is used to visualize `client`, `proxy` and `server` containers logs on a single screen and monitor the traffic.

-## Role of the server container
+## server container

-**The server container emulates a genuine production server running in an isolated network.**
+**The server container emulates a production server running in an isolated network.**

-The server process can run in two modes :
+The `server` process can run in two modes :

 1. **HTTP mode**
-   - A Node.js `http.server` instance will run on top of the proxied TCP connections.
+   - A Node.js `http.server` instance runs on top of the proxied connections.
-   - Each time a valid HTTP request is received, the server will return a valid HTTP response with code `200 (OK)`.
+   - Each time a valid HTTP request is received, `server` returns a valid HTTP response with code `200 (OK)`.
-   - If an invalid HTTP request is received, the server will return a valid HTTP response with code `400 (Bad Request)` and close the proxied connection.
+   - When an invalid HTTP request is received, `server` returns a valid HTTP response with code `400 (Bad Request)` and closes the proxied connection.

 2. **TCP mode**
-   - A Node.js `net.server` instance will run on top of the proxied TCP connections.
+   - A Node.js `net.server` instance runs on top of the proxied connections.
-   - Each time some data is read from the TCP socket, the server will echo the received bytes.
+   - Each time some data is read from a connection's TCP socket, `server` echoes the received bytes.

-## Role of the proxy container
+## proxy container

-**The proxy container emulates a public facing reverse proxy, running in an isolated network but connected to the internet**
+**The proxy container emulates a public facing reverse proxy, running in an isolated network but also connected to the internet**

    - It is a Node.js `http.server` instance.
-   - It will establish a connection between the client and the echo server when issued a `CONNECT` request.
+   - It establishes a connection between `client` and `server` containers when issued a `CONNECT` request.
-   - Once connected, it will return a TCP socket (Node.js `stream.Duplex`) to the client.
+   - Once connected, it returns a TCP socket (Node.js `stream.Duplex`) to the `client`.

-*Note: all traffic between the clients containers and the proxy is secured by TLSv1.3 (a TLS layer has been added between the clients TCP sockets and the Node.js http.server instance handling them on the proxy).
-In such a situation, all publicly exposed traffic between the clients and the production server is therefore encrypted.*
+*Note: all traffic between `client` and `proxy` containers is secured by TLSv1.3 (a TLS layer has been added between the clients TCP sockets and the Node.js http.server instance handling them inside the proxy).
+In such a situation, all publicly exposed traffic between the clients and the server is therefore encrypted.*

-## Role of the client container

 **The client container emulates a host connected to the internet, sending requests to and receiving responses from the production server through the reverse proxy**

    - It is a Node.js `http.request` instance.
-   - It will issue a `CONNECT` request to the proxy on startup and retrieve a TCP socket.
+   - It will issue a `CONNECT` request to the `proxy` container at startup.
+   - It retrieve a TCP socket (Node.js `stream.Duplex`) once the connection to `server` is established.
-   - It will perform nonstop reads from a dedicated named pipe, and write whatever is read to the TCP socket.
+   - Afterwards, it performs continuous reads from a specific named pipe and write whatever is read to the TCP socket.

-# How to run it
+# How to use it

 ## prerequisites
    - Linux distro or WLS2 (debian 11 recommended)